TaingLinnMaung/foodpandaClone_backend/README.md

-# LMS Backend
+# FoodPandaClone Backend

-This is the backend for the Learning Management System (LMS) application.
-It is built using Node.js, Express, MongoDB, and Redis.
+This is the backend for foodpanda clone application.
+It is built using Node.js, Express, MongoDB.

 ## Table of Contents